Book Review: A book for girls about puberty and growing up.

-Menstruation then earns it‘s own chapter in My Body, My Self for Girls, The Big M or menstruation.
-Which is probably a word that we don’t use that often, as it is a medical sounding term.
+Menstruation then earns its own chapter The Big M or menstruation.
+Which is probably a word that we don’t use that often, as it is a medical-sounding term.
 There is quite a bit of information in this section, with advice on the different types of products etc included.

 This book does not talk about sex in great detail.
 It talks about the fact that getting your periods means that you are now fertile, but that is about it.
 When it comes to picking a puberty book for your child, it’s a matter of what you are interested in at the time.
 Some kids are quite overwhelmed by the thought of puberty and what it all means.
 So sometimes it is a good idea to give them a simple book that talks about the one topic ie puberty.
 Adding sex into the equation will just overwhelm them.
 Every child is different!

 So when you look inside, you will see that there are lots of pages with questions, quizzes and activities throughout it.
 For example, list the things that you have heard about getting your period.
 There is lots of information with the content broken up with illustrations.
 The book has probably got 140 pages so it’s quite thick, and there is no index at the back.
 But you don’t really need one with this book, as the layout means that it is easy to find the information that you may be looking for.

 I do think that these are good little books because they don’t talk about sex.
 They are a little out of date as in they are nearly ten years old but when it comes to puberty, not a lot has actually changed in the last decade.
 So if it a book that just talks about puberty, then yes, technically it’s still accurate enough to use.